Okay, so I meant to write this post about 2 weeks ago, but I wanted to get these thoughts out no later than this week.

 Eventually, certain areas will become uninhabitable.
 For instance, there are pockets in the Middle East and North Africa that will have heat so high that no one could survive.
 Sea levels are also rising, so coastal areas will be under water.

 We are already seeing the effects.
 The floods in New Orleans since 2005’s Hurricane Katrina are a sign of climate change.
-Some species of birds have changed
+Some species of birds have changed their flight patterns and other animals are losing their habitats.

 But that’s not all.
 Clean water is a real concern.
 Water has been polluted by chemicals and oil spills, leading to a shortage of clean water and the deaths of fish and other animals.
 This will only be exacerbated by floods.